graphql-mocks/graphql-mocks/packages/docs/docs/paper/querying-data.md

 }
 ```

-Where a `Document` is a special POJO (plain-old javascript object) that represents the properties available on a GraphQL type.

-Let's say that the GraphQL Schema had these two types:
+A GraphQL Schema with these two types:

 ```graphql
 type Actor {